-Skin care goes way beyond topical creams and cleansers.
-What you eat plays a central role when it comes to the health of your skin, and is a determining factor in how you’ll age.
-Inflammation shows up in the skin as acne, psoriasis, eczema, rosacea, rashes, and sunburns.
+Skincare goes way beyond topical creams and cleansers.
+What you eat plays a key role when it comes to the health of your skin, and is a determining factor in how you’ll age.
+Inflammation shows up in the skin in the form of acne, psoriasis, eczema, rosacea, rashes, and sunburns.
 Calming inflammation is central to preventing or eliminating these annoying and unsightly conditions.
-Here are some of the best anti-inflammatory foods for beautiful skin that are easy to incorporate into your diet, and most likely,you’re already eating some of them!
+Here are some of the best anti-inflammatory foods for beautiful skin that are easy to incorporate into your diet.

-Coconut milk is a fantastic dairy alternative, is anti-inflammatory, contains an impressive line up of nourishing fatty acids, and has antiviral and antibacterial properties, which fight free-radical damage.
-Plus, coconut milk is easy on the digestive system, is delicious, and the medium chain triglycerides are a great source of energy.
+Coconut milk is a fantastic dairy alternative, is anti-inflammatory, contains an impressive line up of nourishing fatty acids, and has antiviral and antibacterial properties.
+It’s easy on the digestive system, is delicious, and the medium chain triglycerides are a great source of energy.